drtonyr/carbonTaxBackstop/docs/README.md

 ### Carbon tax and decarbonisation

-So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year.
+So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year - all of this done without decarbonisation.

 There are many ways to decarbonise our economy.
-Many things are fairly easy, wind is already the most economical way to generate electricity in the UK and solar worldwide.
+Many items are reasonably, wind is already the most economical way to generate electricity in the UK and solar worldwide.
 The hardest areas to decarbonise are where the high energy density of fossil fuels can't easily be replaced, such as in aviation.
 Thus the worse case is when we have to remove CO2e from the atmosphere, and this was used to set the carbon tax rate.

 The cost of [Carbon Capture and Storage (CCS)](https://en.wikipedia.org/wiki/Carbon_capture_and_storage) is very hard to estimate.
 The current marginal cost (e.g. from power plants or rewilding) is very low, but this does not scale to a Zero Carbon UK.
 [Bio-energy with carbon capture and storage](https://en.wikipedia.org/wiki/Bio-energy_with_carbon_capture_and_storage) and [direct air carbon capture and storage](https://en.wikipedia.org/wiki/Direct_air_capture) are both emerging technologies.
 For example, figure 10.2 in [The Committee on Climate Change](https://www.theccc.org.uk) [Net Zero – Technical Report](https://www.theccc.org.uk/publication/net-zero-technical-report) has numbers around £200/tCO2e with great uncertainty.

-It is possible to sweep over at large range of tax rates and estimate the revenue generated and the correspondnig reduction in CO2e.
-Dividing the expected CO2e by the reveue rasied gives a CSS rate which, if achieved, would result in carbon neutrality.
+This report calculated that a carbon tax rate of £500/tCO2e would be expected to raise £3829 p.a. per household with average emissions of 18.9 tCO2e and thus support a removal rate of £202/tCO2e.
 ## Limitations and Discussion

 As noted earlier, the income elasticity of demand model is bery basic.